amyyyy06/Boggle/README.md

 5. Suppose you do not use `IsPrefix` in your `SolveBoard` implementation.
     How would that affect the program?

     > It would be slowly.
+It would significantly increase the number of comparisons

 ## Recommended Implementation Order